Mongolia Horse Trekking: Complete 2026 Steppe Guide

 6:00 AM: Wake up in your ger or tent.
 Temperature inside: maybe 5 degrees Celsius.
 Breakfast of bread, jam, butter tea (suutei tsai, an acquired taste), and whatever the cook has prepared.

 7:30 AM: The wranglers catch and saddle the horses.
-This can take 30 minutes to an hour.
+This can take 30–60 minutes.
 Mongolian horses are semi-wild and are not always enthusiastic about being caught.

 12:30 PM: Lunch stop.
 Dismount (often with difficulty; Mongolian saddles are wooden and your body will be protesting).
 Eat by a river.
 Let the horses graze.